 Article 370 revoked: Mehbooba Mufti, Omar Abdullah taken into preventive custody

-New Delhi, Aug 05: Former Jammu & Kashmir Chief Ministers Mehbooba Mufti and Omar Abdullah have reportedly been arrested , following the scrapping of Article 370.
+New Delhi, Aug 05: Former Jammu & Kashmir Chief Ministers Mehbooba Mufti and Omar Abdullah were among four political leaders arrested on Monday, following the scrapping of Article 370.

+J&K People's Conference leaders Sajjad Lone and Imran Ansari were also arrested.

+[Bill to bifurcate J&K into 2 Union Territories passed in Rajya Sabha]

 The government on Monday revoked Article 370 that gave special status to Jammu and Kashmir and proposed that the state be bifurcated into two union territories, Jammu and Kashmir, and Ladakh.